59n/vanguard/DOCKER.md

    docker-compose logs -f app
    ```

-5. **Access the application**:
+6. **Access the application**:
    - Web: http://localhost
-   - Reverb WebSocket: ws://localhost:8080
    - Horizon Dashboard: http://localhost/horizon (requires authentication)

 **Note:** For production deployments with pre-built images, see the [Using Pre-built Images](#using-pre-built-images) section below.

 ## Using Pre-built Images

-The project automatically builds Docker images on GitHub and pushes them to GitHub Container Registry (ghcr.io).
+The project automatically builds multi-architecture images (linux/amd64 + linux/arm64) and publishes them to GitHub Container Registry: `ghcr.io/59n/vanguard`.
+The default `docker-compose.yml` already pulls this image, so no build step is necessary.
+See the published tags here: [ghcr.io/59n/vanguard](https://github.com/59n/vanguard/pkgs/container/vanguard).

 ### Authentication

-To pull pre-built images, authenticate with GitHub Container Registry:
+If the repository is private, authenticate with GitHub Container Registry:

 ```bash
 # Create a Personal Access Token at: https://github.com/settings/tokens